carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 vector of ages, $y$.
 One way to model this is to see if we can "predict" the expected methylation value for sample $j$ at a given locus $i$, which we can write as $X_{ij}$, using age.
-We can write that predictive as:
+We can write that model as:

 $$
     \mathbf{E}(X_{ij}) = \beta_0 + \beta_1 \text{Age}_j